OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 OpenNebula Frontend requirements:

 - onefabric CLI Tool: must be available on the OpenNebula frontend server.
 Installed by default on EE packages.
-- **Passwordless SSH Access:** The frontend oneadmin user must have passwordless SSH access to the oneadmin user on all KVM hosts for remote command execution.
+- Passwordless SSH Access: the frontend *oneadmin* user must have passwordless SSH access to the oneadmin user on all KVM hosts for remote command execution.

 ## Installation and Configuration